 After a second, choppy-water day, we left France and fell in love with the north of Spain ¡Hola, San Vicente de la Barquera!

-Staying in San Vicente de la Barquera and around
+Surfing in Spain – Staying in San Vicente de la Barquera

 San Vicente is located pretty much perfect for surfing.
 Two surf spots (Playa de Merón and Gerra) are little protected and tend to get a bigger surf.
 Oyambre, which is a couple of kilometres east, hill up and hill down, is more protected due to a peninsula and better to surf when Merón and Gerra get too big, which can happen in fall not too rarely.